 Jon Rahm broke through at the 2021 U.S. Open at Torrey Pines to claim his first Major victory, the latest milestone in a burgeoning career.
 Since turning professional in 2016, the Spaniard has had success on both sides of the Atlantic.

 With victory in 2017 at Royal Birkdale and two other top-10 finishes, Jordan Spieth has the proven championship pedigree to excel at The Open.
 The American belongs to a very exclusive club as one of only two players to win three of golf’s four men’s Majors before his 24th birthday.

 The winner of the 2017 PGA Championship, Justin Thomas is always a player to look out for at the Majors.
 Victory at THE PLAYERS Championship in 2021 made him only the fourth player to notch 14 PGA TOUR® wins before his 28th birthday.

 In the history of The Open, few golfers have garnered the same success as American Tom Watson, who held aloft the Claret Jug five times between 1975 and 1983.
-With eight Majors and 39 victories on the PGA TOUR®, the six-time PGA TOUR® Player of the Year and World No. 1 from 1978 to 1982 has earned his place in golf legend.

 Available only in 18 ct gold or platinum, it was the first wristwatch to display the date and day of the week spelt out in full in a window on the dial.
 Exceptional precision, reliability, legibility and presence have made it the ultimate status watch, the embodiment of prestige.
-With the President bracelet, originally created especially for it, the Day-Date continues to be the watch par excellence of influential people.
+With the President bracelet, created specially for it, the Day-Date continues to be the watch par excellence of influential people.
 Like the elite golfers competing at The Open, they are the leaders in their field.